Holiday Tipping Guide: How much to tip your doorman, super, porter, and other staff

 Are tips tax deductible?

-Brett Perkins, CPA, owner of Perkins CPA, explains the rules from the IRS on business gifts:
+Brett Perkins, CPA, owner of Perkins CPA, explained the rules from the IRS on business gifts:

-The rules are clear and easy to follow, he says, but outdated.
+The rules are clear and easy to follow, he said, but outdated.

 “Do I think they need to be revised?
 Absolutely!
 The $25 limitation no longer makes sense today.
-They should have been adjusted for inflation,” he says.
+They should have been adjusted for inflation,” he said.